XianlaiYin/XianlaiYin.github.io/README.md

-# XianlaiYin.github.io
+# Content
-This is the learning diary of CASA0023 from Xianlai Yin, the rendered website is [here](https://xianlaiyin.github.io/learning_diary/docs/).
+- The learning diary of CASA0023 from Xianlai Yin is [here](https://xianlaiyin.github.io/learning_diary/docs/).